 The Balance Transfer Fee carries high importance because it can likely cost you a decent amount of money.
 However, depending on the card you choose, the fee may be worth it to get a few extra months of zero interest.

-The Chase Slate® does not have a balance transfer fee, making it the top choice on my list.
+The Chase Slate® does not have a balance transfer fee for the first 60 days, making it the top choice on my list.
 The Discover it® has an industry-leading offer of 18 months for a balance transfer, which is three months longer than any other card, including the Chase Slate®.
 Deciding which of these cards to commit to may come down to knowing how much you’ll transfer, so you can decide between having no fee or the longer introductory period.

 Balance Transfer Intro APR